medbak/mytheresa-api/README.md

 Query Parameters:
 - `category` - Filter by product category
 - `priceLessThan` - Filter by price (before discounts)
+- `page` - Page number (default: 1)

+Notes:
+- Each page returns at most 5 products
+- Response includes `has_more` flag indicating if more pages exist

 Example Response:
 ```json